boonleng/blib-sh/README.md

 	1/28 02:49:29 PM : Hello World.

-in the logfile, which is described by the global variable `logfile`.
+in the logfile, which is described by the global variable `LOGFILE`.

 #### `slog()`
 logs an entry with short timestamp.
 This is aimed for log files that are named by day so there is no need to put a date in each log entry.